What is Second Century Vision?

 We all know people who are experiencing ALICE — Asset Limited, Income Constrained, Employed.
 ALICE workers educate our children, keep us healthy, and make our quality of life possible, yet do not earn enough to support their own families.
 ALICE households are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long-term consequences not only for ALICE, but for us all.

 The ALICE threshold is determined by calculating the real local cost of things like housing, food, transportation, and health care.
-Figures are available for various household compositions and for every county in Texas at unitedforalice.org/household-budgets/Texas.
+Figures are available for various household compositions at unitedforalice.org/household-budgets/Texas.

-Learn more about ALICE in United Way of Greater Houston’s four-county service area at unitedwayhouston.org/what-we-do/employed-but-in-need/.
+Learn more about ALICE in United Way of Greater Houston’s four-county service area at https://unitedwayhouston.org/what-we-do/employed-but-in-need/.

 Who governs United Way of Greater Houston?